-The following table sets forth information with respect to the ownership of shares of Common Stock and Preferred Stock as of April 1, 2000, by (i) each director and each executive officer of the Company, (ii) all executive officers and directors of the Company as a group and (iii) each person known by the Company to own beneficially more than 5% of the outstanding shares of Common Stock or Preferred Stock.
+The following table sets forth information with respect to the ownership of shares of Common Stock and Preferred Stock as of the Record Date by (i) each director and each executive officer of the Company, (ii) all executive officers and directors of the Company as a group and (iii) each person known by the Company to own beneficially more than 5% of the outstanding shares of Common Stock or Preferred Stock.
 To the Company's knowledge, the persons indicated below have sole voting and investment power with respect to the shares indicated as owned by them, except as otherwise stated.
-The address for each director and beneficial owner of more than 5% of the outstanding shares of Common Stock is 4600 Post Oak Place, Suite 309, Houston, Texas 77027, unless otherwise indicated below or in the footnotes.
+The address for each director and executive officer is 4600 Post Oak Place, Suite 309, Houston, Texas 77027, unless otherwise indicated below or in the footnotes.